thisislawatts/example-jobs/Customer Success Implementation Engineer, APJ.md

-Customer Success Engineer
+Customer Success Implementation Engineer, APJ
 ---

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

+<p><strong>Title: Implementation Engineer</strong></p>
-<p><strong>Location: Boston or remote</strong></p>
+<p><strong>Location: Singapore</strong></p>
 <p><span style="font-weight: 400;">We’re looking for a self-driven, customer-focused, and technically savvy Customer Success Engineer (CSE) to join our Customer Success team to help retain and grow Snyk’s most strategic customers through robust technical solutioning and consulting.</span></p>
-<p><span style="font-weight: 400;">A Snyk CSE is a key member of our Customer Success Organization who is a product expert focused on the technical health of our customer implementations.&nbsp; As CSE, you will drive customer value and adoption by deeply integrating within the customers DevOps ecosystem, &nbsp; ultimately making them sticky with Snyk and successful in their mission of shipping secure cloud native applications.</span><span style="font-weight: 400;"><br></span><span style="font-weight: 400;"><br></span><span style="font-weight: 400;">Your work will have a real impact on the success of our customers and the direction of our products.&nbsp; You will be part of a flexible and ambitious team with a growth mindset that encourages open communication, innovation, collaboration, and a shared focus on customer success.&nbsp;&nbsp;</span></p>
+<p><span style="font-weight: 400;">A Snyk CSE is a key member of our Customer Success Organization who is a product expert focused on the technical health of our customer implementations.&nbsp; As CSE, you will drive customer value and adoption by deeply integrating within the customers DevOps ecosystem, ultimately making them sticky with Snyk and successful in their mission of shipping secure cloud native applications.</span><span style="font-weight: 400;"><br></span><span style="font-weight: 400;"><br></span><span style="font-weight: 400;">Your work will have a real impact on the success of our customers and the direction of our products.&nbsp; You will be part of a flexible and ambitious team with a growth mindset that encourages open communication, innovation, collaboration, and a shared focus on customer success.&nbsp;&nbsp;</span></p>
 <p><strong>Here at Snyk, you’ll spend your time:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Working within a cross-functional account team as the technical owner</span> <span style="font-weight: 400;">for your named accounts to ensure the successful implementation of Snyk within the client organizations.</span></li>